Cyrois/bl3tree/README.md

 TODO:
 - Prevent Point deduction on lower skills
-- Update the stat summary, wasnt I only handling the passive skills?
 - Fix Skill Trees
 - Make sure styling is okay on Apple
 - Login Feature